Planck-CPE315-Fall18/lab-1-piku-gregaitken/README.md

 # CPE 315 Lab 1 -- Piku

-## Things to include in your README

-* Your name.
-Indicate if you go by a nickname.
+## Gregory Aitken

-* Status of your lab
+* Status of lab: complete
-  * Complete, partially complete, incomplete
-  * If not complete, what does work?
-What doesn't?
-* Compilation and execution instructions
+* Compilation and execution instructions:
-  * `gcc -o piku piku.s` or `make`
+  * `gcc -o piku piku.s`
   * `./piku`
-* Issues that you encountered along the way, and anything you have questions about.
+* Issues / questions: none

 These README files have a fairly rich _Markdown_ environment.
 You should use markdown syntax to format your README files in such a way that they look